About the Foundation

 Calvin was not alone in this struggle.
-Many of Asian American children, particularly boys, face the same challenges every single day.
+Many Asian American children, particularly boys, face the same challenges every single day.
 Even though they are born here, in many ways they are still viewed as aliens.
 They live and grow up in this country they love as their own, but they are often treated as foreigners.
 They yearn to be accepted, and often have to make extra efforts to prove that they are American.
 Sometimes they have self-doubt about their own identity, who they are, and where they belong.
 Their parents, being immigrants, do not understand the kind of stress and challenges they feel every day.
-The parents’ high expectation and strict discipline only adds to the stress that may leave traumatic imprint in their psychology.
+The parents’ high expectation and strict discipline only adds to their stress and can have traumatic effect on their emotional well-being.

 The purpose of this Foundation is to provide support for their strive for equal treatment, social acceptance, parental understanding, and the realization of their full potential.

-(Click the following link for the Chinese version of the About Page: http://www.cjlfoundation.org/about-chinese/)
+Click here for the Chinese version of the About Page.